-Davison, who, being by me duly sworn, on oath says: My name is B. S. Davison.
+Davison, who, being by me duly sworn, on oath says:

+My name is B. S. Davison.
 At the present time I am manager of service for the Chamber of Commerce of the city of Houston, Tex.
-Up to about March 1, 1917, and for several years prior thereto, I was the superintendent of police for the city of Houston, and as such superintendent I was personally acquainted with Hornes Macda, a mounted officer of the department, who was killed by with Horace Moody, a mounted officer of the department, who was killed by negro soldiers of the Twenty-fourth United States Infantry on the night of August 23, 1917.
+Up to about March 1, 1917, and for several years prior thereto, I was the superintendent of police for the city of Houston, and as such superintendent I was personally acquainted with Horses Moody, a mounted officer of the department. with Horace Moody, a mounted officer of the department, who was killed by negro soldiers of the Twenty-fourth United States Infantry on the night of August 23, 1917.

 Officer Moody worked under me for several years, and was an excellent officer.

 He was in perfect health and drew a salary of \$95 per month.

 Subscribed and sworn to before me this the 2d day of February, A. D. 1918.
-P. G. HOUCHINS, [SEAL.]
+[SEAL.]
+P. G. HOUCHINS, Notary Public in and for Harris County, Tex.